Van Vlaenderen · Archival Dossier

 JAN III'S DOCUMENTED CHILDREN

-← 22 Nov 1383: castle & lordship of Drincham, near Cassel (Scheurvelde confiscation)
+← 22 November 1383: castle & lordship of Drincham, near Cassel — confiscation from Jean de Scheurvelde, granted to Jan as comital endowment.

 Louis II de Male